 After that, they decided to use the virtual queue for Remy’s Ratatouille Adventure.
 This was the shortest of the three attractions, and it was only around for a couple of months.

 That’s why it’s so hard to say what will happen with TRON Lightcycle Run.
-Since it will definitely be the most popular ride at the Magic Kingdom for at least a few years, Disney may decide to use it there for a year or more.
+Since it will definitely be the most popular ride at the Magic Kingdom for at least a few years, Disney may decide to use it there for two years or more.

 It will probably end up mimicking whatever Disney decides to do with Cosmic Rewind.
-The ride systems are similar, as well as the projected popularity.
-We don’t see it having to shut down multiple times a day like Rise of the Resistance, and it hasn’t had any big maintenance issues that we’ve heard of which is a good sign.
+The ride systems are similar, as well as the popularity.

 Ultimately, we’ll have to wait and see what Disney decides to do.
 We’ll keep you updated with any changes to the system and let you know when TRON Lightcycle Run starts using the standby queue.